Monica Bill Barnes

 (Associate Artistic Director/Performer)

-Anna Bass has worked with MBB&CO since 2003, performing all over the country on stages ranging from public fountains and city parks to comedy clubs and Carnegie Hall.
-Anna wears the grey suit in Happy Hour, tours the country with Monica and Ira Glass in Three Acts, Two Dancers, One Radio Host and juggles many of MBB&CO's day-to-day operations.
-She also served as company Rehearsal Director, Assistant Choreographer for productions at The Atlantic Theater, The Public Theater and Yale Repertory Theater and a roller-skating mouse alongside comedian Mike Birbiglia in This American Life's The Radio Drama Episode at the BAM Opera House.
-Anna hails from Forest, Virginia, where she studied almost every dance style from classical ballet to country line dancing.
+Anna Bass has worked with MBB&CO for 15 years, performing all over the world on stages ranging from public fountains and city parks to comedy clubs and Carnegie Hall.
+She collaborated on all of the company's current productions, and also served as Assistant Choreographer for productions at The Atlantic Theater, The Public Theater, and Yale Repertory Theater.
+Anna wears the grey suit in Happy Hour, the bronze dress in The Museum Workout, and tours the country with Monica and Ira Glass in Three Acts, Two Dancers, One Radio Host.
+Anna is originally from Forest, Virginia, where she studied almost every dance style from classical ballet to country line dancing.
 She lives in Brooklyn, NY.